 - The overgrown vegetation has been confirmed as a harbourage for vermin likely to create unsafe or unhealthy conditions.
 Evidence of vermin can include rodent sightings, faeces, nests, runs or eggs.
 (Vermin however does not include any native fauna); and/or

 - The vegetation in question is more than 600mm (approximately) in height and covers a significant portion of the property.
-Please note: Overgrown Vegetation does not include any vegetation that is protected by the Threatened Species Conservation Act, Environment Protection or Council’s Tree Preservation Order, and does not include a commercial crop.
+Please note: Overgrown egetation does not include any vegetation that is protected by the Threatened Species Conservation Act, Environment Protection or Council’s Tree Preservation Order, and does not include a commercial crop.

 If a property is deemed overgrown what happens next